IBM-Blockchain/ansible-collection/docs/source/roles/ordering_organization.rst

     | **Type**: dict

+  ca_version
+    The version of Hyperledger Fabric to use for the certificate authority.

+    If you do not specify a version, the default Hyperledger Fabric version will be used for a new certificate authority.

+    If you do not specify a version, an existing certificate authority will not be upgraded.

+    If you specify a new version, an existing certificate authority will be automatically upgraded.

+    | **Type**: str

   organization_admin_enrollment_id (required)
     The enrollment ID, or user name, of the identity registered as the administrator of the organization.